excellalabs/docker-workshop-1/README.md

       ENTRYPOINT ["dotnet", "watch", "run"]
       ```

-1. Copy the contents into your `Dockerfile`, and run this command in the same directory as the file:
+This specifies what the container will have, and in this case, it's based on the public .NET Core image.
+Then it adds some configuration for ASP.NET, copying in source code, and building and running the app.

+1. Run this command to build an image from the Dockerfile:

     ```docker build -t <yourTag:YourAspNetImageName> .```

 1. See that your image was created correct from the build step above, by listing the images on your machine, by typing `docker images`.
 You should see it in the list.

-Then you can create new containers based off this image, which we'll do in the next step.
-Note, your application code will be in this container.
+Then you can create new containers based off this image, which we'll do in the next part.

 ## Part 3: Run the container